MainMeatBall/CTF/FHQ/steganography/0@50-Hören-Sie.md

 ## Writeup

-Let's just listen to that audio.
-It says some letters and digits and after writing them down we have `63a9f0ea7bb98050796b649e85481845`.
+Let's just listen to the audio.
+Some letters and digits are being said and after writing them down, we have `63a9f0ea7bb98050796b649e85481845`.
 The main point is that this string has 32 letters which reminds of `md5`.
 I will use an online [service](http://md5decrypt.net/en/) to decrypt this hash.

 ![image](/FHQ/images/steganography/Horen-Sie.png)

-The description above asks repeat this word twice without spaces and we will follow this suggestion.
+The description above is asking to repeat this word twice without spaces, and we will take this advice.

 Flag: `rootroot`